alex-bartleynees/coffee-journal-api/README.md

 ## Architecture

-The service combines REPR-style endpoints, pragmatic vertical slices, selected DDD concepts, and a thin shared kernel.
+The service combines strict REPR endpoints, pragmatic vertical slices, selected DDD concepts, and a thin shared kernel.
 Effect `Context.Tag` interfaces are the seams between use cases and infrastructure; production adapters are assembled once with `Layer`.